eldorbekpulatov/ML-Coursera/README.md

-# ML-Coursera
+# Python-Data-Science-and-Machine-Learning-Bootcamp
-Assignments for Coursera's Machine Learning class taught by Andrew Ng.
+Repo for Python Data Science and Machine Learning Bootcamp